GrayHatter/hsh/README.md

 could go wrong) so it might work for you if you're brave enough.
 I suspect you need `zig version` `0.11.0` or better to compile.

-Current technological breakthrough => "fire"
+Current technological breakthrough => "counting"

 Hash is a slightly different take on your shell.
 It's closer to a user agent than you standard POSIX shell.
 It's less of an instance, of a shell, and much